 The extras: here’s where your pack can get a little heavy.
 Sometimes it’s fun to bring trail guides, binoculars, cameras, special yummies or motivational candies, and activities for the trail (like scavenger hunts and such).
 Also, you may need to bring along family particulars such as diapers, special sippy cups, epi-pens, inhalers, sunglasses, extra sunscreen, bug spray, and warmer clothing.

 Packing it all in: Does your pack have a hard back?
 If so, the placement of items inside might not matter so much, as long as you don’t squish your food.
 I prefer to place flat, hard-sided items to rest against my back as well as hard, squared items to sit on the bottom of the pack.
 These placements will help shape the back comfortably to your body.

 Keep your priorities in mind and your expectations reasonable.
 It should be more important that everyone have a great time than counting the miles hiked or the mountains climbed.
 Making sure everyone has a great time means being well-prepared without being over-burdened.
 Having a properly packed daypack is the first step to your fantastic family adventure.
 So, go pack your bag and take your kids on an adventure!

 P.S.
-To make packing your daypack especially easy, I’ve put together a checklist for you to print out and have on hand every time you need to pack up to hit the trail.
-Go ahead and get it here
+To make packing your daypack especially easy, I’ve put together a daypack checklist for you to print out and have on hand every time you need to pack up to hit the trail.
+Go ahead and get it below.

 Once you’ve mastered the day hike with kids, you may want to start venturing a little farther into the wilderness.
 Learning how to prepare yourself and your kids for backcountry hiking and camping can take time and you’ll be most successful with practice.
 This article will break your needed preparations down into simple points of consideration.